padrinobook/padrinobook/chapters/login_and_registration.md

 ### Observer

-In the chapter[TBD done find out how to reference to other chapters] we used a callback to build the functionality with the confirmation code generation and sending.
-We have flaws in our design:
+The code is working but We have flaws in our design:

 1. The controller is sending mails but this is not the responsibility of it.